patil-bhupendra/bookstore-mern-v2/README.md

 This is Version 2 of my previous Bookstore project, completely rebuilt from scratch with a more scalable architecture, improved user experience, better code organization, enhanced security, and optimized performance.

 ---
+## 🔄 What's New in Version 2

+- Rebuilt the application from scratch
+- Improved project architecture and folder structure
+- Enhanced Admin Dashboard
+- Better order management workflow
+- Improved cart and checkout experience
+- Cleaner and more maintainable codebase
+- Modern responsive UI
+- Optimized performance and scalability

+---

 ## 🚀 Live Features